fabiospampinato/enex-dump/README.md

 # enex-dump

-Dump the content of `.enex` files, including attachements, some metadata and optionally converting notes to Markdown.
+Dump the content of `.enex` files, including attachments, some metadata and optionally converting notes to Markdown.

 `enex` is the format used by [Evernote](https://evernote.com) for exporting notes.